charlesleonbarker/tornado/README.md

 ## Notes on security and RBAC

-The backend runs `kubectl`, so the pod needs RBAC permissions for:
+The backend calls the Kubernetes API, so the pod needs RBAC permissions for:

 - list/get pods, services, deployments, ingresses, nodes
+- get pod logs
-- update deployments for rollout restart
+- patch/update deployments for rollout restart

 See `k8s/rbac.yaml` and adjust to your cluster policies.